 Created by Mike Shelley

-Not that the author's other detective, Bernard Holland, the so-called "last private eye in Belfast," is a saint, either.
-All three books were self-published by the author back in 1984, and John Conquest, in Trouble is Their Business, contends they're parodies, although I'm not so sure.
-Crazy fun, for sure, though.
+Shelley also wrote two books about Soho, London private eye Barney Huggins who’s no better than Bernard (and may be even worse).
+All three books were self-published by the author back in 1984, and John Conquest, in Trouble is Their Business, swears they’re parodies, although I’m not so sure.